 3. Open water scuba dives

-Most people start their scuba course with knowledge development.
+Everyone begins their scuba course with knowledge development.
+With a shift towards digital learning, the majority of dive centers, instructors, and students now use the PADI eLearning® platform.
 During this part of your training, you’ll learn all about scuba equipment and terminology and watch videos of diving skills.
-If you choose PADI eLearning®, you can complete this portion of your course at home, at your own pace using a computer or mobile device.
+With PADI eLearning, you can complete this portion at home, at your own pace, using a computer or mobile device.

-Some dive centers offer in-person knowledge development with regularly-scheduled classroom sessions.
-You’ll purchase a book and DVD for home study between classes.
-If you’re not sure whether you’ll like online training, don’t forget you can start your scuba certification class online for free.
-Give it a try, and if you don’t like it, ask your dive shop about going the book and classroom route.
+While the trend is towards online learning, some dive centers still offer the option of in-person knowledge development with regularly scheduled classroom sessions.
+This traditional method requires the purchase of a manual for home study between classes.
+Although not as common anymore, this remains an option for those who prefer a more tactile learning experience.
+If you’re not sure about online training, remember you can start your scuba certification class online for free.
+Give it a try, and if it doesn’t suit you, you can always ask your dive shop about the book and classroom route.

 Step 5: Confined Water